Nageswar-Sahoo/EMLO4_HYDRA/README.md

 Here are some ways to handle concurrent requests in LitServe:

 <h3>1.
+Simple Request And Response Handling </h3>

+LitServe does not handle multiple requests by default .
+LitServe requires additional configuration to efficiently handle multiple concurrent requests, especially if you are running inference jobs or serving models.

+Issue :

+By default, LitServe may be single-threaded, meaning it processes requests one by one on a single worker process or thread.
+While this works for light traffic, it is not ideal for handling concurrent requests in a production environment.

+<h3>1.
+Batching Requests for Efficiency</h3>
+If your model supports batching (processing multiple inputs at once), you can configure LitServe to batch incoming requests.
+Batching allows you to process multiple inference requests simultaneously, which improves performance and reduces processing time for each individual request.

+You can implement batching logic in the request handler to group multiple requests and send them in a single inference call to the model.

+Example:

+<h3>2.
 Use Multiple Workers with LitServe</h3>
-LitServe supports running the server with multiple workers.
+LitServe supports running the server with multiple workers, This allows the server to spin up separate processes, each capable of handling requests independently.
+.
 Each worker handles incoming requests concurrently, improving throughput and ensuring that the server can handle multiple requests without blocking.
 You can configure multiple workers in the LitServe configuration to enable parallel processing.

 Example:

-<h3>2.
+Issue :

+<h3>3.
 Enable Multi-Threading (For Models with Heavy Inference)</h3>
 LitServe can handle multi-threaded requests, especially for CPU-bound tasks like model inference.
 This can help serve multiple requests at the same time without creating separate processes for each request.

 For CPU-bound models, multi-threading allows multiple requests to be processed in parallel by splitting the tasks across available CPU cores.
 In LitServe, the number of threads can often be controlled based on the underlying model's framework or using server settings.

-Example:

-<h3>3.
-Batching Requests for Efficiency</h3>
-If your model supports batching (processing multiple inputs at once), you can configure LitServe to batch incoming requests.
-Batching allows you to process multiple inference requests simultaneously, which improves performance and reduces processing time for each individual request.

-You can implement batching logic in the request handler to group multiple requests and send them in a single inference call to the model.

 Example:

 <h3>4.
 Asynchronous Request Handling </h3>